Azure/azure-sdk-for-java/sdk/management/README.md

 # Azure management client library for Java

-The Azure Management Library for Java is a higher-level, object-oriented API for *managing* Azure resources, that is optimized for ease of use, succinctness and consistency.
+The Azure Management Libraries for Java is a higher-level, object-oriented API for *managing* Azure resources, that is optimized for ease of use, succinctness and consistency.

 - [API reference documentation][docs]